- NCA TRAVELS

 The Atigh Jame’ Mosque is one of the oldest mosques in the region.
 It can be enlightening to see the grand architecture.
 However, you can also visit the Vakil Mosque, which is located close to the popular Vakil Bazaar, where you can get everything, from a pin to carpets, rugs and furniture.

-You can also visit Vakil Bazaar in Shiraz, which was constructed in 1187 and is spread over an area of 8,600 square meters.
+You can also visit Vakil Bazaar, which was constructed in 1187 and is spread over an area of 8,600 square meters.
 The entrance gate to the bazaar is mesmerizing.
 If you are seeking for a distinctive Shiraz tourist attractions, then visit Eram Garden.
 It houses a historic mansion and an abundance of plants.

 Near Anar Sq., Arsanjan cunty, Fars province, Iran